Forecast Outcomes for a List of Entities

 Here are 30 countries.
 Forecast the GDP growth rate for each one in 2027, in percent.

-Go to futuresearch.ai/app and enter:
+Go to futuresearch.ai/app, upload your list, and enter:

 pip install futuresearch